TXAE/Interrupts_8086/README.md

 # Interrupts_8086 #

 Simulates how the [Intel 8086 microprocessor](https://en.wikipedia.org/wiki/Intel_8086) handles interrupts within [Digital](https://github.com/hneemann/Digital).
+If you have no idea what that means then [this video](https://youtu.be/tGMSARJk7cA) might help.

 [Link to the documentation (German)](https://docs.google.com/document/d/1RAt4_4JWKJ0ze8NETD8HuTET7vR1I2NvSyDxpfuCJKE).